swhi3635/bad-ideas/blog/content/mk2-vr6-engine-trouble.md

 ![piston damage]({lightbox}vr6-engine-damage/piston-damage001.jpg) ![piston damage]({lightbox}vr6-engine-damage/piston-damage002.jpg)

 All 6 pistons have very clear markings where the exhaust valves made contact with the piston crowns.
 This is indicative of the engine's timing being off at some point, which can have catastrophic consequences.
 The VR6 is an interference engine, meaning the valves and the pistons take up the same space in the combustion chamber.
-So if the engine timing is off, they valves and pistons can collide.
+So if the engine timing is off, the valves and pistons can collide.
 This usually results in bent valves and damaged pistons, at the very least.
 There's a great [Jalopnik article](https://jalopnik.com/heres-what-interference-engines-are-and-why-they-exist-1823935549) that goes into more detail about interference engines.

 After inspecting the head, there don't seem to be any bent valves.
 Interesting...